richardvclam/react-native-resegmented-control/README.md

 # React Native Resegmented Control

-**React Native's Segmented Control component reimplemented**

-React Native Resegmented Control is a pure JS component that mimics the look and feel of iOS 13 `UISegmentedControl`.
+React Native Resegmented Control is a declarative component that mimics the look and feel of iOS 13 `UISegmentedControl`.

 ## Installation